AnuragUmale/Huffman_Coding_In_C/README.md

 - `-i infile`: Input containing graph (default: stdin)
 - `-o outfile`: Output of computed path (default: stdout)
 - `-v`: Enable verbose printing.

+# Note

+If you are a student and if are taking a look at my repository for your assignment, any piece of code that your copy from this repository is completely your responsibility.
+I should not be held repsonsible for any academic misconduct.